fernanfetamina/fernanfetamina/README.md

 - 👋 Hi, I’m @fernanfetamina
-- 👀 I’m interested in Data Science, Web design
+- 👀 I’m interested in Data Science, Web design.
-- 🌱 I’m currently learning Python and R.
+- 🌱 I’m currently learning Python and SQL.
-- 💞️ I’m looking to collaborate on projects about using data
+- 💞️ I’m looking to collaborate on projects about using data.
 - 📫 You can contact to me on fernanda.arteagag@outlook.com

 <!---